monstermichl/ninja-bear/README.md

 ## Example
 Alright, after all this confusing nerd-talk, lets just have a look at a simple example to see what *ninja-bear* can do for you.

 The example YAML file contains a property named **opener** with the value **Hello World**.
 Output files shall be generated for *TypeScript*, *Python* and *C*.
-In addition, the *C*-file shall be distributed to a Git server's *config*-folder (for more information please have a look at [test-config.yaml](https://github.com/monstermichl/ninja-bear/blob/2bce469b112c4da295026b00d0421ac50995ed3c/example/test-config.yaml#L81)).
+In addition, the *C*-file shall be distributed to a Git server's *config*-folder using the ninja-bear-git-distributor plugin.
+For more information please have a look at [test-config.yaml](https://github.com/monstermichl/ninja-bear/blob/2bce469b112c4da295026b00d0421ac50995ed3c/example/test-config.yaml#L81).

 ### Input (readme-config.yaml)
 ```yaml